 City Development Services Update

 Information from City agencies and departments related to reviews, permitting, inspections, and other development services changes often.
-This post was updated on August 6, 2020.
+Portions of this post were updated on October 2, 2020.

 Submission Details for Civic Design Review

 While PCPC staff is working from home, hard copies of the submission materials are NOT required.
 Applicants may email electronic materials to CDR@phila.gov or to Beige Berryman at Beige.Berryman@phila.gov.
 Using a file-sharing link is recommended to avoid having large files bounce back.
 Material submission dates remain the same, even if the meeting date changes.
 The meeting itself is held remotely and instructions for participating are shared when the agenda is finalized.

 A CDR notification from L+I to PCPC is needed as part of a complete submission application.
 An application cannot be considered for placement on a CDR agenda until L+I has sent that CDR determination notification form.
 Development teams may share draft submission drawings to staff for a "pre-review."
 Staff can help to anticipate committee member questions and review for completion in advance of receiving the official submission.
 Pre-CDR meetings with staff are highly encouraged and have helped to create a smoother process for all stakeholders for many past projects.

 New Regulations for Administrative Review

 On July 2, L+I posted new regulations, effective immediately, that extend the 180-day limit for administrative review to 360 days during the pandemic.
 The extension will be made permanent when the legislation is passed by City Council in the fall session.
 Click here for details.

 As of October 1, 2020, the Philadelphia Stormwater Management Guidance Manual Version 3.2 is now live.
 It provides comprehensive stormwater management guidance for all private property, including both regulated Development and voluntary Stormwater Retrofit projects.
 Click here to view the new manual.